chris-wood/draft-arc/draft-yun-privacypass-arc.md

 This function returns True if the CredentialToken is valid, and False otherwise.

-Implementation-specific steps: to prevent double spending, the server should perform a check that the tag (presentation.tag) has not previously been seen.
+Implementation-specific steps: to prevent double spending, the Origin should perform a check that the tag (presentation.tag) has not previously been seen.
 It then stores the tag for use in future double spending checks.
-To reduce the overhead of performing double spend checks, the server can store and look up the tags corresponding to the associated request_context and presentation_context values.
+To reduce the overhead of performing double spend checks, the Origin can store and look up the tags corresponding to the associated request_context and presentation_context values.

 # Security Considerations {#security}